go-spatial/tegola-docs/content/tutorials/tegola-with-open-layers.md

 ## Styling the Map

-To style the map we'll need to define a javascript function to apply fills and borders to the various features of our map.
+To style the map we'll need to define a JavaScript function to apply fills and borders to the various features of our map.
 Let's start by applying a default style to every feature on the map.

 OpenLayers applies map styling by utilizing a style function.
 Every feature in a given map layer will call the style function.
 The style function then returns an array of styles to apply to the given feature.